mhuelsen/PointNet2ForDIM-PC/README.md

 - final_model_all-atts.pth ➡️ final model trained with eight attributes (X, Y, Z, Hue, Saturation, Value, number of stereomodels, point precision)

 ## Requirements
-These scipts are tested with the following libarays.
+These scipts are tested with the following libraries.

-Some of the libarays are not common and need to be installed on a special way:
+Some of the libraries are not common and need to be installed on a special way:
 - [PyTorch](https://pytorch.org/get-started/locally/) (2.0.1) with [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive)
 - [torchmetrics](https://torchmetrics.readthedocs.io/en/stable/pages/quickstart.html) (1.1.0)
 - [laspy[laszip]](https://laspy.readthedocs.io/en/latest/installation.html) (2.4.1)